-We are still planning for this year’s Fringe in July, and are hoping for it to go on in some form.
+We are still planning for this year’s Fringe in July.
 However, we will follow official advice on how to proceed.
 Like everyone else, we are affected by Coronavirus/Covid-19 and concerned about its impact.
 We are thinking of all whose lives have been especially harmed by it.

 Our overriding concern is public safety and we will do our utmost to address the challenges that face us.
 To this end, we have now relaxed our June 1 entries deadline and are continuing to offer full refunds to any entrant who wishes to withdraw, as we recognise that performers will have concerns over their own safety as well as being unable to get together to plan and rehearse their shows.
 As of May, we have also taken the decision to make entry free for everyone for 2020's Fringe.